7 Ready-Made Google Ads Headline Formulas to Make Your Life Easy

 Thankfully, there are a few shortcuts available.
 Tried-and-true formulas from people who’ve already been there and done that.

-Best of all, follow these seven AdWords headline formulas and you’ll never have to write another one from scratch again.
+Best of all, follow these seven Google Ads (formerly known as Google AdWords) headline formulas and you’ll never have to write another one from scratch again.

 Picasso is often attributed to saying, “Great artists steal.”
 Whether or not he said it is beside the point.